English Language Teaching – Course Offering

 - To develop communication skills that enable learners to communicate in a multi-cultural environment.
 This includes developing some cultural understanding of both the local environment in Dublin, as well as the larger English-speaking community.
 This cultural understanding is linked to real-world contexts relevant when communicating in the English language.

 - To sustain interest and motivation over the length of the course through regular feedback and progress testing; as well as through the development of learner autonomy and by encouraging learners to partially negotiate their own learning.

 - To improve linguistic ability by two complete CEFR Performance Levels within the 6-month time-frame.

 End-of-Course External Examinations

-Learners embark on their 25-week course with the final objective of sitting an end-of-course examination: either the Pearson Test of English (Academic) or the Test of Interactive English from IELT.
+Learners embark on their 25-week course with the final objective of sitting an end-of-course examination: Trinity College London ISE or TIE or IELTS or Cambridge FCE or Business Vantage, or Pearson Test of English (Academic).
 While learners prepare for their examination throughout the 25 weeks by improving their skills in reading, writing, listening and speaking in English, they also do a short course in final exam practice and preparation prior to the examination date.

 At the end of their stay, learners receive a certificate from Citas College stating their length of study and their current CEFR proficiency level.

 Learners can enroll on short courses in General English at Citas College, studying either 15 hours per week or 22.5 hours per week.
 Learners can begin their course on any Monday of their choice.
 Course duration is between 1 week and 3 months.